ArvinZJC/ShSzStockHelper-Windows/ShSzStockHelper/README.md

 ## ATTENTION

 1. By 20 June 2021, everything looks good with Visual Studio 2019 (Version: 16.10.2) + Windows Presentation Foundation (WPF) with .NET Core 3.1.
 Additionally, I would like to thankfully acknowledge Syncfusion for [its powerful WPF UI controls and libraries](https://www.syncfusion.com/wpf-ui-controls), which save much development time.
-2. Most of icon images used by the application are from [Material Design Icons](https://material.io/resources/icons/?style=baseline) and [Flaticon](https://www.flaticon.com/).
+2. Most of icon images used by the app are from [Material Design Icons](https://material.io/resources/icons/?style=baseline) and [Flaticon](https://www.flaticon.com/).
-3. The primary NuGet packages used in the application are listed in the following table.
+3. The primary NuGet packages used in the app are listed in the following table.

     | Name | Version |
     | :-- | :--: |